electronicarts/ea-async/README.md

 ```
 In this example `Bank.decrement` returns `CompletableFuture<Boolean>` and `Inventory.giveItem` returns `CompletableFuture<String>`

-EA Async rewrites the calls to `Async.await` making your methods non blocking.
+EA Async rewrites the calls to `Async.await` making your methods non-blocking.

 The methods look blocking but are actually transformed into asynchronous methods that use
 CompletableFutures to continue the execution as intermediary results arrive.